 At a time marked by keen antagonism between Romanticism and Classicism, Realism opened up new pathways by evoking reality without idealizing it and by focusing on political or social topics.
 However, Realism is not necessarily about mimesis.

+Artists were not slavishly imitating nature but, as an emblematic figure of the movement Gustave Courbet pointed out, they were seeking to “express the mores, ideas and appearance of their era […] by highlighting its distinctive character”.
 The aim of this exhibition is to focus on the fundamental ambivalence of pictorial Realism constantly swinging between idealism and naturalism, protest and reaction, modernity and melancholy, genre scenes and the historical genre.
 Works by Gustave Courbet, Ernest Biéler, Albert Chavaz, Rudolf Schlichter, Mario Sironi, Gustave Jeanneret and André Derain will shed light on all the various shades of this multifaceted movement.